dan-schel/train-disruptions/docs/line-routes.md

 - Where multiple lines provide the same journey option, e.g. Southern Cross to Flinders Street, we draw one edge for each line.
 - Regional lines look a little strange.
 More on that later.

 We can determine that a journey is possible for any arbitrary commute by checking if the nodes for each station are connected.
-We can also determine which lines the passengers needs to use to achieve that commute.
+We can also determine which lines the passenger needs to use to achieve that commute.

 ### What does a disruption look like?